Versatile audio-visual learning for emotion recognition: Background

 \subsection{Relation to Prior Work}

-Our proposed VAVL model represents a significant contribution in comparison to previous works.
-This study investigates the use of the transformer architecture to build a versatile framework.
-Specifically, we employ conformer layers \cite{gulati_2020} as our encoders, which are transformer-based encoders augmented with convolutions.
+While the implementation of our approach is with transformers, which have been used in the past in multimodal processing, our proposed VAVL model represents a significant contribution in comparison to previous works.
+The proposed architecture with shared layers, residual connections, reconstruction auxiliary tasks and separate audiovisual prediction layers is novel, where each of its components is carefully motivated to address a fundamental challenge in multimodal machine learning.
+We employ conformer layers \cite{gulati_2020} as our encoders, which are transformer-based encoders augmented with convolutions.
 The closest study to our framework is the work of Gong \etal \cite{gong_2022}, which proposed a unified audio-visual model for classification.
 Their framework involved the independent processing of audio and video features, with shared transformer and classification layers for both modalities.
 Prior to the shared transformer layers, they have modality-specific feature extractors and optional modality-specific transformers for each modality.
 In contrast, our framework employs conformer layers instead of vanilla transformers.
 Moreover, we introduce three important components to our framework.
-First, an audio-visual prediction layer is utilized solely when audio-visual modalities are available during inference, enhancing prediction accuracy and model versatility for both regression and classification tasks.
+First, an audio-visual prediction layer is utilized solely when audio-visual modalities are available during inference, enhancing prediction accuracy and model versatility for both regression or classification tasks.
 Second, a unimodal reconstruction task is implemented during training to ensure that the shared layers capture the heterogeneity of the modalities.
 Third, residual connections are incorporated over the shared layers to ensure that the unimodal representations are not forgotten in the shared layers.
 This strategy maintains high performance even in unimodal settings.
-These novel additions represent significant contributions to the field of multimodal emotion recognition.
+These novel additions represent significant contributions to the field of audio-visual emotion recognition.
+Additionally, our proposed model comprises approximately 86 million parameters.
+In comparison, TLSTM has 485,000 parameters, SFAV has 642,000 parameters, MulT has 749,000 parameters, and Auxformer has 1,226,000 parameters.
+While our model is more complex than these earlier models, it offers a significant reduction in complexity compared to the UAVM framework, which has 117 million parameters.
+This comparison indicates a reduction in complexity of approximately 26\% relative to UAVM, highlighting the efficiency of our model in handling sophisticated multi-modal tasks.